Revenue Intelligence · Specialty Surgical Practices

 Reminders, waitlists, patient communication tools.

 Reduces no-shows at the margin.
-Cannot tell you that prior auth lag with one specific payer is the real driver of your 48-hour cancellations — because it cannot see the auth records or the billing data.
+Cannot tell you that prior auth lag with one specific payer is the real driver of your 48-hour cancellations — or which referral sources are sending patients who cancel at twice the rate.

 Management Consultants